ezequielmastrasso/CGproductionCalculators/README.md

 ##### Shots Lighting:
 For shots Lighting the critical path will be giving by the longest Artist task list.
-This could be approximatted* by calculating the amount of hero, establishing,
+This could be approximatted* by calculating the amount of unique, establishing,
 master, and child shots that each artist will have in their queue.

         Critical path mean=
-        (heroDifficultMean(heroDifficultCount/teamCapacity)+
+        (uniqueDifficultMean(uniqueDifficultCount/teamCapacity)+
-        (heroMediumMean(heroMediumCount/teamCapacity)+
+        (uniqueMediumMean(uniqueMediumCount/teamCapacity)+
-        (heroEasyMean(heroEasyCount/teamCapacity)+
+        (uniqueEasyMean(uniqueEasyCount/teamCapacity)+
         (establishingDifficultMean(establishingDifficultCount/teamCapacity)+
         (establishingMediumMean(establishingMediumCount/teamCapacity)+
         (establishingEasyMean(establishingEasyCount/teamCapacity)+